 A comparison of depreciation expense for the last three fiscal years is as follows:

-NOTE 5: UNEARNED REVENUE (INCLUDING TUITION AND FEES)
+NOTE 5: ADVANCES (INCLUDING TUITION AND FEES)

-Unearned Revenue (Including Tuitions and Fees) consisted of the following at June 30, 2019:
+Advances, including tuitions and fees consisted of the following at June 30, 2021:

-NOTE 6: LONG-TERM LIABILITIES
+NOTE 5: LONG-TERM LIABILITIES

-The Institution’s long-term liability activity for the year ended June 30, 2019 was as follows:
+The College’s long-term liability activity for the year ended June 30, 2021 was as follows:

+NOTE 6: DEFERRED OUTFLOWS AND INFLOWS OF RESOURCES

+Deferred outflows and inflows of resources reported on the Statement of Net Position as of June 30, 2021, consisted of the following:

 NOTE 7: NET POSITION

-Changes in Net Position for the year ended June 30, 2019 are as follows:
+The breakdown of business-type activity net position for the College at June 30, 2021 is as follows:

 NOTE 8: LEASE OBLIGATIONS

-The Institution is obligated under various capital and operating leases for the acquisition or use of real property and equipment.
+The College is obligated under various capital and operating leases for the acquisition or use of real property and equipment.

 CAPITAL LEASES

-The Institution acquires certain property and equipment through multi-year capital leases with varying terms and options.
+The College acquires certain property and equipment through multi-year capital leases with varying terms and options.
 In accordance with O.C.G.A. §50-5-64, these agreements shall terminate absolutely and without further obligation at the close of the fiscal year in which it was executed and at the close of each succeeding fiscal year for which it may be renewed.
-These agreements may be renewed only by a positive action taken by the Institution.
+These agreements may be renewed only by a positive action taken by the College.
 In addition, these agreements shall terminate if the State does not provide adequate funding, but that is considered a remote possibility.
-The Institution’s principal and interest payments related to capital leases for fiscal year 2019 were $44,838.09 and $5,586.11, respectively.
-The interest rate is 3.92%.

-The following is a summary of the carrying values of assets held under capital lease at June 30, 2019:
+The following is a summary of the carrying values of assets held under capital lease at June 30, 2021:

-The following schedule lists the pertinent information for each of the Institution’s capital leases:

 OPERATING LEASES

-The Institution leases facilities and office equipment.
+The College leases facilities and office equipment.
 Some of these leases are considered for accounting purposes to be operating leases.
 Although lease terms vary, many leases are subject to appropriations from the General Assembly to continue the obligation.
 Other leases generally contain provisions that, at the expiration date of the original term of the lease, the Institution has the option of renewing the lease on a year-to-year basis.
 Leases renewed yearly for a specified time period, i.e. lease expires at 12 months and must be renewed for the next year, may not meet the qualification as an operating lease.
-The Institution’s operating lease expense for the fiscal year 2019 was $270,728.82.
+The College’s operating lease expense for the fiscal year 2021 was $xxxxxxxxx.

 FUTURE COMMITMENTS